Causal Duration Analysis with Diff-in-Diff: Model and Identification

-Key to our analysis is the observation that the time-average of the counterfactual hazard rate can be written in terms of mean outcomes.
-This follows from a standard result in duration analysis that the `cumulative hazard function' is equal to minus the log of the `survivor function'.
-For $t>1$ we have:
+It is a standard result in duration analysis that the integrated hazard is equal to negative log survival.
+Applying this result here, we have that under Assumption 1 for any $t$ with $1< t\leq T$

-Note that the time-average factual hazard rate depends only on factual mean outcomes, and therefore it can be directly and straight-forwardly estimated from the observed outcomes.
-Moreover, under Assumptions 1 and 2, it is equal to the time-average counterfactual hazard when $k\neq1$, or when $k=1$ and $t<t^*$.

-In order to identify average treatment effects, we perform difference-in-differences on the time-average hazards.
-Thus we obtain the time-average counterfactual hazards for the treated group in the post-treatment period.
-We can then recover the counterfactual mean outcomes in the post-treatment period by inverting (\ref{eq:inthaz}), and thus we identify average treatment effects.

-This approach is illustrated graphically in Figure 1.1.
-In Figure 1.1(a) we plot group-specific mean factual and counterfactual mean outcomes over time from an underlying duration model that satisfies parallel trends in the hazard rates (\ref{eq:hlevel}).
-As we discuss in Section 1.2, the solid blue curve represents the factual group $1$ mean outcome, the solid red line is the group $2$ mean outcome, and the dashed blue line, the counterfactual group $1$ mean outcome.
-Figure 1.1(b) shows the corresponding time-average hazards in the same colors and styles.

-The curves in 1.1(b) are related to those in 1.1(a) by the formulas (\ref{eq:inthaz}) and (\ref{eq:inthazfact}).
-Note that while parallel trends clearly fails in 1.1(a), the counterfactual time-average hazards are parallel.
-By transforming the solid curves in 1.1(a) we could obtain the factual time-average hazard in 1.1(b).
-By extending the parallel trends in time-average hazards forward from the treatment date, we could then impute counterfactual time-average hazards for group $1$ in the post-treatment period, much as in standard diff-in-diff.
-Then, having imputed post-treatment counterfactual hazards, we can invert the transformation in order to recover the counterfactual mean outcomes for group $1$ in Figure 1.1(a).

-The more precise identification result is given in Proposition 1 below.
-This result is a corollary of the more general Theorem 1 in the next subsection.